ballerina-platform/module-ballerina-crypto/crypto-ballerina/Module.md

 This module provides the common cryptographic mechanisms with different algorithms.

-The Ballerina Crypto module facilitates APIs to do operations like hashing, HMAC generation, checksum generation, encryption, decryption, signing data digitally, verifying digitally signed data, etc., with different cryptographic algorithms.
+The Ballerina `crypto` module facilitates APIs to do operations like hashing, HMAC generation, checksum generation, encryption, decryption, signing data digitally, verifying digitally signed data, etc., with different cryptographic algorithms.

 ### Hashes